hexinpeter/SMD_PROJ3/README.md

 * 4 types of regression will be done over the data, linear, polynomial, exponential, logarithmic.
 The one with the largest R-square value will be chosen as the best fit regression to calculate predictions.

 * The predictions get more accurate when the app is left to run for a longer time with recurring task set up.

+## Change Data Retrieving Frequency

+* Change the `FREQUENCY` variable in `config/schedule.rb`
+* Change the number of locations available by changing the `POST_CODE_GAP` in `db/seeds.rb`

+## Multi-timezone Support

+* every time instance must be saved to the db with a timezone attached to it
+* `config/application.rb` sets the default timezone to be Melbourne (UTC +10), i.e. every time instance is converted to Melb timezone before saving by Active Record